Each of us are creatures of habits. Our habits either support us or they hinder our progress.

-- Identify the habits that are not currently serving you.
+- Identify the habits not serving you.
 These may include getting up late, not taking regular breaks during the day, not drinking enough water during the day, not returning phone calls on time, being late for appointments, etc.

 - Identify new positive or productive habits you want to form.
 Write out all the habits that will support you in creating better results.
 A quick way is to write the opposite of what you wrote in Step 1.

-Once you have identified the new habits you’d like to form, choose a couple to focus on initially.
-It will be a mistake to try and do everything all at once as habits do take time to form.
-If you can focus on two per quarter, you have the opportunity to create eight new positive or productive habits this year.
+Once you’ve identified the new habits you’d like to form, choose a couple to focus on initially.
+It will be a mistake to do everything all at once because habits take time to form.
+If you can focus on two per quarter, you can create eight new positive or productive habits this year.

-Over the years, some of the new habits I have formed include:
+Over the years, some new habits I’ve formed include:

 - Reading something uplifting daily